ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa4/index.md

 Part 1 (52 points)
 - 12 points: initial big-O justifications [manually graded]
 - 40 points: stack and queue method analysis [manually graded]
 - 0 points: Who you collaborated with for both Part 1 and Part 2.
-Provide this written up on the _fourth_ page of `pa4.pdf`.
+Provide this in your `pa4-written` submission

 Part 2 (28 points)
 - 10 points: `isValidPartitionResult`, graded automatically